 However, work cannot be refused on the grounds of workplace harassment.

 The Act sets out a specific procedure that must be followed in a work refusal.
-It is important for employers, supervisors, workers and the J.H.S.C. to understand and follow this procedure.
+It is important for employers, supervisors, workers, J.H.S.C. and safety representatives to understand and follow this procedure.